polestar/icp-typeorm-aurora-data-api-driver/README.md

 ### Description

+Fork and experimental upgrade (beta) to aws sdk version 3.
+(Integration tests are not migrated, failing).

 This project is a bridge between [TypeORM](https://typeorm.io/#/) and [Aurora Data API](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html).
 It allows you to migrate to Aurora Data API which is extremely useful is serverless environments by only modifying the connection configuration.

 ✔ Supports both Postgres and MySQL.